stevenchen3/config-my-mac/vim/README.md

   accordingly) based on what you need.
 + launch `vim` and enter `:PluginInstall` to install plugins (it may take a while) OR
     - `vim -c PluginInstall -c q -c q`
-+ Open your terminal and do the following (must after installing plugins)
++ Open your terminal and do the following enable `ycmd` server (must after installing plugins)
     - `cd ~/.vim/bundle/YouCompleteMe`
     - `./install.py --clang-completer` for C-family syntax support OR `./install.py` without C-family syntax support.